About April

 A dedicated performer of new music, April has participated in numerous world premieres.
 Flute Horizons features two new concertos written for her by Todd Coleman and Murray Boren.
 In 2008, she presented by invitation a highly acclaimed concert of premieres at Carnegie Hall.

 Among four competition prizes received from the National Flute Association are two “Best Performance” awards for renditions of newly commissioned compositions.
 April received a Full Fellowship to the Aspen Music Festival as flutist with the Aspen Contemporary Ensemble.
 She toured internationally with the New Juilliard Ensemble, has performed in the Summergarden Concert Series at the Museum of Modern Art in Manhattan, and in Lincoln Center’s Focus!
 Festival for New Music.
+She also performs her own compositions.

 Integral member of acclaimed ensembles

-She has been principal flute with the Utah Chamber Artists since 2005, and often performs with Ballet West and the Utah Symphony.
+She has been principal flute with the Utah Chamber Artists since 2005, and performs with Ballet West and the Utah Symphony.
 She has toured as a guest with the New York Woodwind Quintet.

 Formerly principal flute and concerto soloist with the New York Lyric Orchestra, April also played principal flute with The Jupiter Symphony, the National Repertory Orchestra, and at the Sarasota Music Festival.